lepture/authlib/docs/client/oauth1.rst

     >>> print(request_token)
     {'oauth_token': 'gA..H', 'oauth_token_secret': 'lp..X', 'oauth_callback_confirmed': 'true'}

-Save this request token for later use (if required).
+Save this temporary credential for later use (if required).

 You can assign a ``redirect_uri`` before fetching the request token, if you want to redirect back to another URL other than the one you registered::